wilfredinni/python-cheatsheet/README.md

 ### For else statement

 This allows to specify a statement to execute in case of the full loop has been executed.
-Only useful when a `break` condition can occur in the loop
+Only useful when a `break` condition can occur in the loop.

 ```python
 >>> for i in [1, 2, 3, 4, 5]: